janek-2115/80C286-DIP-ADAPTER/README.md

 - Enjoy :DDDD !

 ## Some important details
-- There are only **60** pins going out of the board, this is because there are 6 NC pins on the CPU itself.
+- There are only **60** pins going out of the board, this is because there are 6 NC pins on the CPU itself, and a couple GND and VCC pins, which are connected on the PCB.
 - The PCB is designed so that all of the addresing and data pins are next to eachother, for convenience.
 - The pins that are active-high are labeled using normal text, while active-low pins are in negative text.
 - For more details on the 80286 CPU check out the [datasheet](https://datasheets.chipdb.org/Harris/80c286.pdf)